exercism/python/concepts/basics/introduction.md

 11
 ```

 Functions that do not have an _explicit_ `return` expression will _implicitly_ return the [`None`][none] object.
+This means that if you do not use `return` in a function, Python will return the `None` object for you.
 The details of `None` will be covered in a later exercise.
 For the purposes of this exercise and explanation, `None` is a placeholder that represents nothing, or null: